Heisenberghj7/AzureSynapseAnaytics-Pipeline/README.md

 - Security: Robust security measures were implemented, including Azure Active Directory roles and permissions, to safeguard sensitive data and control access.

-## Client Engagement:
+**`Client Engagement:`**
-The project was executed remotely through TeamViewer, allowing real-time collaboration with VisualDispatch's CEO.
+- The project was executed remotely through TeamViewer, allowing real-time collaboration with VisualDispatch's CEO.
 Detailed explanations and training were provided to ensure the VisualDispatch team could use and maintain the solution independently in the future.

-## Project Deliverables:
+**`Client Engagement:`**

 - A well-documented data pipeline architecture.
 - Code and scripts for data transformation and statistics generation.